LCluber/Wee.js/README.md

 ## Motivation

-The main purpose of this library is to provide the usual basic tools for strings, numbers and DOM manipulation..
+The main purpose of this library is to provide the usual basic tools for strings, numbers and DOM manipulation.

 ## Installation